Cremation Costs in Mississippi | 2026 Guide

 Do note: The Board can only take action if it finds sufficient evidence that the funeral director has violated funeral legislation in implementing cremation regulations.
 If the complaint concerns a dispute regarding cremation fees, please note that the Board has no jurisdiction over the fee amount charged, only the mandated disclosure of the fee, as per the FTC Funeral Rule.

-If your complaint is regarding fees charged or any other consumer issue, you may wish to make a formal complaint to the Federal Trade Commission.
+If your complaint concerns fees charged or any other consumer issue, you may wish to file a formal complaint with the Federal Trade Commission.
 You can file a complaint with the FTC online or call 1-877-FTC-HELP (382-4357).

-The FTC cannot resolve individual problems for consumers, but it can act against a funeral/cremation company if it sees a pattern of law violations.
+The FTC cannot resolve individual consumer problems, but it can act against a funeral/cremation company if it sees a pattern of violations of the law.

 MS Attorney General’s Office, 550 High St., Suite 1200, Jackson, MS 39205.
 (601) 359-3680.